How does a Ceramic Stove work?

 How are they built?

-- A Ceramic stove can be placed anywhere in a room, it just needs a solid base (normally concrete or stone) and a flue.
+- A ceramic stove can be placed anywhere in a room, it just needs a solid base (normally concrete or stone) and a flue.
+The weight of the stove varies by model.

 - When building a stove against an existing wall, you generally do not need to heat proof the wall.
 The stove is built with a clearance of +5cm from a wall.